Alfred Hitchcock Presents Collectors’ Guide

 Digging your scene: Hitch was always happy to send himself up in any way that was suggested – all in the service of art, of course.

-The US only has seasons 1-6 of the original Presents on DVD (NTSC, region 1) so far and none of Hour; note that the former’s first season was issued on double-sided ‘flipper’ discs, an experiment in the early years of the format.
-However, they’re prone to high player failure rates, so in this case were abandoned by season two and the afflicted set was eventually reissued as more reliable dual-layer, single-sided discs.
-Various sites such as US eBay, iOffer, etc, are awash with Presents season 7 and Hour sets but they’re all ropy DVD-R bootlegs.
+For DVD, the US only has seasons 1-6 of the original Presents (NTSC, region 1) so far and none of Hour; note that the former’s first season was issued on double-sided ‘flipper’ discs, an experiment in the early years of the format.
+However, they’re prone to high player failure rates, so in this case were abandoned by season two and the afflicted set was eventually reissued as more reliable single-sided, dual-layer discs.
+Various sites such as US eBay, iOffer, etc, are awash with Presents season 7 and three-season Hour sets but they’re all ropy DVD-R bootlegs.
 Caveat emptor.
 The official US sets also have other minor flaws; for instance, Hitch’s intro is missing from S1 episode “The Baby Sitter”.
-Around the same time, Universal also released the first three seasons (PAL, region 2) in the UK, Spain and Holland; and the first two in France, Italy and Germany (via Koch, with optional dubs/alt) – but that was as far as they got.
+Around the same time, Universal also released the first three seasons coded for PAL, region 2 in the UK (1/2/3) and various partial sets in France, Germany, Spain, Italy and Poland with optional dubs or voiceovers where available – but that was as far as they got.

-This Distracted Globe: Alfred Hitchcock Presents, Season One
+Alfred Hitchcock Presents, Season One – Joe Valdez

 Here’s a roundup of Universal’s US releases; Season…